 YMMV: The Front Page

-- Hilarious in Hindsight: While obviously meant to be a satire of news media, the film becomes a lot funnier when you remember that just seven years after its release, Carol Burnett sued the National Enquirer for libel, making quotes like this one all the more ironic:
+- Hilarious in Hindsight: While obviously meant to be a satire of news media, the film becomes a lot funnier when you remember that just a couple years after its release, Carol Burnett sued the National Enquirer for libel, making quotes like this one all the more ironic:

 Earl Williams: You don't have to answer this, Mollie, but is it true what they said in the papers?Mollie Malloy: Is what true?Earl Williams: That you were going to marry me on the gallows.Mollie Malloy: Well, if it's in the papers, it must be true.
 They wouldn't print a lie.